ikolomiko/ikooskar-qt/README.md

 * Qt Framework >= 5.13
 * Compiler: GCC (for Linux), MinGW (for Windows)
-  - I use [a script](/compile4win32.sh) that uses MXE (with `i686-w64-mingw32.static-qmake-qt5` package) for cross-compiling to Windows
+  - I use [a script](/compile4win32.sh) that uses MXE (with `i686-w64-mingw32.static-qmake-qt5` package) for cross-compiling to Windows.
-  - You won't need this if your host OS is Windows
+  You won't need this if your host OS is Windows

 ## Dependencies for the end user
 * Any program that can handle .xlsx files (e.g. MS Office, LibreOffice, WPS Office)